Return to the essay table of contents

 Awaiting but a needle, Mr. Mirska left the room and house.

-Yehudi sat admiring the wonderful machine as static issued from the horn, and then -
+Yehudi sat admiring the wonderful machine as static issued from the horn, and

 No!
 What was this!?
 In the splendor of an awesome moment the world's walls fell.